 Abstract

 The structure of pool-type sodium-cooled fast reactor (SFR) is complex, which leads to the complicated thermal-hydraulic phenomena in the process of natural circulation for decay heat removal.
 The determination of the natural circulation flow path and the decay heat removal capacity of the natural circulation of each flow path are issues to be considered in the design of SFR.
-Core flow distribution, flow and heat transfer of inter-wrapper flow, thermal stratification of the sodium pool, thermal-hydraulic interaction between the core and the sodium pool, and arrangement of the decay heat removal system are factors that affect the decay heat removal capacity in the reactor.
 Therefore, the paper analyzes the influence of the arrangement scheme of the decay heat removal system on the removal of decay heat.
 Firstly, the system program THACS is used to establish the decay heat removal system of coupling primary circuit and external circuit of SFR, and the analysis is carried out for the condition of station blackout (SBO).
 Secondly, sensitivity analysis is conducted for the arrangement scheme of the decay heat removal system, so as to evaluate the decay heat removal capacity of the reactor.
 In the paper, two schemes of placing the direct heat exchanger (DHX) in the hot pool and placing the direct heat exchanger (DHX) in the cold pool are calculated, and the effects of the two schemes on decay heat removal using natural circulation are analyzed.
 The results indicate that both decay heat removal system arrangements can effectively remove decay heat from the reactor.
 Placing DHX in the cold pool can increase the natural circulating flow inside the assembly, which facilitates decay heat removal in the assembly.
 However, placing DHX in a hot pool can increase the natural circulating flow in the inter-wrapper region, thereby increasing the decay heat carried away by the inter-wrapper flow.

 INTRODUCTION